ludolatin/ludolatin/README.md

 source setup
 ```

-In production you also need to crease the following environment variables:
+In production you also need to create the following environment variables:
 ```
 FLASK_ENV=production
-DATABASE_USERNAME='someone',
+DATABASE_USERNAME='<someone>',
-DATABASE_PASSWORD='something'
+DATABASE_PASSWORD='<something>'

 ```